Wireless Inductive Charging for Electric Vehicle | QKOIL

 INDUCTIVE CHARGING

-EV wireless charging systems take advantage of the principle of electromagnetic induction to transmit electrical power through the air as a magnetic field.
+Wireless EV charging systems take advantage of the principle of electromagnetic induction to transmit electrical power through the air as a magnetic field.
 Inductive charging, also referred to as wireless inductive charging, involves the use of a transmitter pad located on, for example, a garage floor.
 The transmitter pad is connected to a dedicated circuit (e.g., a wall charger as in current approaches).
 In current wireless inductive charging systems, a receiver pad is installed on the bottom of the vehicle.

 THE QKOIL APPROACH